 Final stage interview in person with the MD – there were no handshakes and social distancing was adhered to.
 In fact, the uniqueness of the situation actually helped ‘break the ice’ in the final interview.

 The candidate is still serving their notice period however they are currently going through their virtual onboarding process.

 In our minds, this has been an impressive example of a thorough process, making the most of a difficult situation whilst fully embracing technology.

 As each week goes by during this peculiar period, the recruitment landscape is evolving.
-More and more, people are accepting of the new norm of uncertainty.
+More and more, people are accepting the new norm of uncertainty.
 None of the above is bad practice, it’s just different and we must continue to adapt over the next six months and beyond.
-Perhaps the outcomes longer term will be better?
+Perhaps the outcomes longer term will be better.
 Only time will tell….